Aider-AI/aider/docs/unified-diffs.md

 ### Choose a familiar editing format

-Unified diffs are perhaps the most commonly used format for showing code edits, because it's the default output format of `git diff`:
+Unified diffs are perhaps the most common way to show code edits, because it's the default output format of `git diff`: